-Created in collaboration with architect Kian Yam of Woh Studio, Aesop International Market Place is characterized by relaxed materiality and a fluid dialogue between exterior and interior.
-Situated in a lively, semi-open retail hub in Honolulu’s Waikiki, the 555-square foot space takes inspiration from rich-hued timber, local construction techniques, and the vernacular of tropical modernism.
+Created in collaboration with long-term collaborators Mlkk, Aesop International Market Place is characterised by relaxed materiality and a fluid dialogue between exterior and interior.
+Situated in a lively, semi-open retail hub in Honolulu’s Waikiki, its design is an essay in the vernacular of tropical modernism.

-To create a dialogue with the open courtyard facing the tenancy, the space is split into three distinct zones: an outdoor foyer; a hybrid retail floor, at once indoors and out; and a semi-enclosed back-of-house.
-Each is separated by articulated screens of wood-framed glass.
-Transparent and flexible, they can be adjusted to open or enclose the space dependent on the rhythms of the retail center.
+The space is split into three distinct zones—an outdoor foyer; a hybrid retail floor, at once indoors and out; and a semi-enclosed back-of-house; each separated by articulated screens of wood-framed glass.
+Transparent and flexible, they can be adjusted to open or enclose the space dependent on the rhythms of the retail centre.

-Douglas Fir timber reclaimed from a 1950s structure on Ford Island, Pearl Harbor defines much of the space, cladding the ceiling, forming the screens and furnishing sink and point-of-sale carpentry.
-Textural counterpoint arrives in the form of hand-patched white plaster walls—a unique local method of finishing that creates rough mounds which catch light and shadow.
+Douglas Fir timber reclaimed from a 1950s structure on Ford Island, Pearl Harbor defines much of the space, utilised in the ceiling, screens, and counter carpentry.